 Information and Communication

-Employee training and education about risks improve awareness beyond leadership and compliance teams.
-Information needs to flow in a cross-departmental, role-based manner.
-By involving employees, they will be more mindful of the risks they encounter and make better decisions to reduce the organization’s risk exposure.
+Employee training and education about risks will improve awareness beyond your leadership and compliance teams.
+Involving your employees in this process will help them make decisions that will reduce the organization’s risk exposure.

 ERM must be continuously monitored to stay on top of the evolving risk landscape through internal audits, external audits, and as a part of ongoing management activities.